 Which doodle is which?

 Have you figured out which of the two doodles in the top picture is the Labradoodle and which is the Goldendoodle?
-As it turns out the one on the left is a Labradoodle and the one on the right is a Goldendoodle.
+As it turns out the one on the left is a Goldendoodle and the one on the right is a Labradoodle.